GraphBLAS/LAGraph/000_README_CUDA_BUG.txt

     tail out_0010.txt

-to run all the matrices
+to run all the matrices, you first need to edit the file GraphBLAS/CUDA/template/GB_cuda_jit_AxB_dot3_phase2.cuh, and change the "#if 1" on line 320 to "#if 0".
+Then recompile GraphBLAS as above.
+Then come back to the LAGraph folder and run this:

+    make JOBS=32
     ./go156

 and look at all the out*.txt files: